deepcam-cn/3D-CNN-BERT-COVID19/README.md

 ## MLP
 A simple MLP is trained on the extracted 3D CNN-BERT features.
 This helps the classification accuracy when there are more than one set of images in a CT-scan volume.

+#License
+The code of EQFace is released under the MIT License.
+There is no limitation for both academic and commercial usage.